On cycles in monotone grid classes of permutations: Introduction

 The structural study of permutation classes has become a major area of endeavour in the last 30 years, motivated by questions in enumerative combinatorics, by parallels with the study of graph classes, and as a topic in its own right.
 Indeed, the phase transitions in the number and complexity of permutation classes whose growth rates are `small', as established by Kaiser and Klazar~\cite{kaiser:on-growth-rates:} and Vatter~\cite{vatter:small-permutati:,vatter:growth-rates-of:}, are exemplars of the interplay between enumeration and structure.
 Vatter~\cite{vatter:growth-rates-of:} also gives a good account of the parallels with the aforementioned study of speeds of hereditary graph classes, which started with Scheinerman and Zito~\cite{scheinerman:on-the-size:}.

 Within this structural study, given a suitable description of some permutation class $\C$, one may ask a number of pertinent questions, such as: \begin{itemize} \item Does $\C$ have some kind of concise definition?
 For example, is it finitely based? \item Can the structure of the permutations in $\C$ be succinctly represented? \item Does $\C$ have some notable order-theoretic properties?
-For example, is it well quasi-ordered or even labelled well quasi-ordered? \item Does $\C$ have good enumerative properties, such as a tractable generating function, or at least a quantifiable asymptotic growth? \end{itemize}
+For example, is it well quasi-ordered or even labelled well quasi-ordered? \item Does $\C$ have good enumerative properties, such as a tractable generating function, or at least an asymptotic growth that can be explicitly given or algorithmically computed? \end{itemize}

 Over recent years it has transpired that a key role in many developments in each of the above strands is played by the \emph{grid classes}.
 Roughly speaking, a grid class comprises permutations which, when plotted in the plane, can be subdivided into cells in a grid-like manner so that the entries in each cell belong to a simpler permutation class, specified by a matrix entry.
+This notion originates from the ``profile classes'' studied by Murphy and Vatter~\cite{murphy:profile-classes:}, and the name `grid classes' was introduced in \cite{Huczynska2006}.

 In full generality, where there are no restrictions on the types of classes that the matrix may contain, we have little understanding about the behaviour of the resulting \emph{general} grid classes, beyond knowing their growth rates (see Albert and Vatter~\cite{albert:bevanstheorem}), and some results relating to well quasi-order and labelled well-quasi-order, see Brignall~\cite{brignall:pwo-grid-classes:,brignall:lwqo-juxt:}.